rcl-ssl/docs/authorization/sign-in-accounts.md

 The MSA account is a personal Microsoft account.
 You usually register for one to use Microsoft consumer products such as Xbox, Outlook, Store, etc.

-## Azure Active Directory Organization Account
+## Microsoft Entra ID Organization Account

-The AAD Work or School account is issued to users by an organization from their **Active Directory** tenant.
+The Work or School account is issued to users by an organization from their **Microsoft Entra ID** tenant.
 These accounts are normally used to access enterprise resources and applications provided by organizations to their employees or students.

 # Account Limitations

 {: .warning }
-MSA accounts cannot be used to Manage Azure Resources in a Subscription such as App Services, Key Vault, DNS, etc. You must use an AAD Work or School Account to manage these services.
+MSA accounts cannot be used to Manage Azure Resources in a Subscription such as App Services, Key Vault, DNS, etc. You must use a Work or School Account to manage these services.

 If you try to manage an Azure Resource with a MSA account you will get the following error.